Lemoncode/react-promise-tracker/readme.md

 # Why do I need this?

-Some time we need to track blocing promises (e.g. fetch http calls), and display a loading spinner, and some others not.
+Sometimes we need to track blocking promises (e.g. fetch http calls), to choose between displaying a loading spinner or not.

 This library implements:
-  - A simple function that will make a promise to be tracked.
+  - A simple function that will allow a promise to be tracked.
-  - An Hoc component that will allow us wrap a loading spinner (it will be displayed when the number of tracked request are greated than zero, hidden when not).
+  - An HOC component that will allow us wrap a loading spinner (it will be displayed when the number of tracked request are greater than zero, and hidden when not).

 # Installation